jo-grammer/jo-grammer/README.md

 ### <p align="center"> Hi There!
-I'm João 👋 </p>
+I'm Jô 👋 </p>

 <p align="center"> Welcome to my GitHub ! </p>

 #### About Me:

-I have a keen enthusiast for Python programming and all things data and how we can derive meaning from it.
+I am a self-taught Data Scientist/Analyst with a keen enthusiasm for Python programming, languages and all things data and how we can derive meaning from it.
 I also enjoy investigating mysteries, reading books, learning constantly, taking a step back, and finding that “a ha!” moment when I see the big picture.

-##### 🎓Credentials:
+##### 🎓Academic Background:

+* 📚 Bachelor's degree, Applied Foreign Languages and Economy
+* 📑 Professional Certifications
 * 🧿 Certified Badges

+##### ⚒ Projects:

+* To define
+* To define
-* 📑 Certificates
+* To define
-* 📊 An aspiring Data Scientist
-* 📚 Reading and learning is second nature to me

 ##### 🏆 Challenges :